 Wilson, whose home uses a septic system, said it doesn't make sense to have the 65 percent of residents currently on to the town's sewer paying of thefdebt.

 "The selectmen all felt that at some point, even the septic users are going to end up on sewer, so why should we have just the 65 percent of town pay for everything?" he said.
-"Eventually, I'll move on, and I'll never have had to pay for any of that."

 Half the debt service from the town's sewer project is currently paid by property taxes, while sewer users pay the other half in their rates.